Incremental Cost Definition

 While the additional cost of ₹ 1,500 which was incurred only to introduce the new product will be allocated to ‘Y’.

 This allocation can even change in the future course of business of ABC Ltd. when supposedly if it chooses to drop product ‘X’ then product ‘Y’ or any other product might become the primary user of the cost.

-But if the per unit cost or average cost is decreasing by incurring the incremental cost, the company might be able to reduce the price of the product and enjoy selling more number of units.
+But if the per-unit cost or average cost is decreasing by incurring the incremental cost, the company might be able to reduce the price of the product and enjoy selling more units.
 Such companies are said to have economies of scale, whereby there is some scope available to optimize the utility of production.

 Considering that the price of each unit of product ‘X’ is ₹ 25, the profit initially was

 Also considering after introducing the new product line, the price for both ‘X’ and ‘Y’ is kept at ₹ 25, the profit here will be: